MarianoMolina/project_alice/README.md

 Alice is an agentic workflow framework that integrates task execution and intelligent chat capabilities.
 It provides a flexible environment for creating, managing, and deploying AI agents for various purposes, leveraging a microservices architecture with MongoDB for data persistence.

 > What's new? v0.3 brings:
 > - RAG: Support for RAG with the new Retrieval Task, which takes a prompt and a Data Cluster, and returns chunks with highest similarity.
+It can also be used to ensure a Data Cluster is fully embedded.
 > - HITL: Human-in-the-loop mechanics to tasks -> Add a User Checkpoint to a task or a chat, and force a user interaction 'pause' whenever the chosen node is reached
 > - COT: A basic Chain-of-thought implementation: [analysis] tags are parsed on the frontend, and added to the agent's system prompts allowing them think through requests more effectively
 > - DOCUMENTS: Alice Documents, represented by the [aliceDocument] tag, are parsed on the frontend and added to the agent's system prompts allowing them to structure their responses better
 > - NODE FLOW: Fully implemented node execution logic to tasks, making workflows simply a case where the nodes are other tasks.
 This allows for greater clarity on what each task is doing and why
-> - FLOW VIEWER: Updated the task UI to show more details on the task's inner node logic
+> - FLOW VIEWER: Updated the task UI to show more details on the task's inner node logic and flow
+> - PROMPT PARSER: Added the option to view templated prompts dynamically, to see how they look with certain inputs, and get a better sense of what your agents see
 > - APIS: New APIs for Wolfram Alpha, Google's Knowledge Graph, PixArt Image Generation (local), Bark TTS (local).
-Support for local embeddings.
+Support for local embeddings
-> - DATA CLUSTERS: Now chats and tasks can hold updatable data clusters that hold embeddable references like messages, files, task responses, etc. You can add any reference in your environment to a data cluster to give your agents/tasks access to it.
+> - DATA CLUSTERS: Now chats and tasks can hold updatable data clusters that hold embeddable references like messages, files, task responses, etc. You can add any reference in your environment to a data cluster to give your chats/tasks access to it.
+The new retrieval tasks leverage this.
+> - TEXT MGMT: Added 2 Text Splitter methods (recursive and semantic), which are used by the embedding and RAG logic (as well as other APIs with that need to chunk the input, except LLMs), and a Message Pruner class that scores and prunes messages, which is used by the LLM API engines to avoid contex size issues
 > - **NOTE**: If you update to this version, you'll need to reinitialize your database (User settings -> Danger Zone).
 This update required a lot of changes to the framework, and making it backwards compatible is inefficient at this stage.
-Keep in mind Project ALice is still in Alpha, and changes should be expected.
+Keep in mind Project ALice is still in Alpha, and changes should be expected

 > What's next?
 Planned developments for v0.4 (find detailed info below):
 > - Agent using computer
 > - Communication APIs -> Gmail, potentially messaging
 > - Recurring tasks -> Tasks that run periodically, accumulating information in their Data Cluster
 > - CUDA support for the Workflow container -> Run a wide variety of local models, with a lot more flexibility
+> - Testing module -> Build a set of tests (inputs + tasks), execute it, update your tasks/prompts/agents/models/etc. and run them again to compare
+> - Context Management w/LLM -> Use an LLM model to (1) summarize long messages to keep them in context or (2) identify repeated information that can be removed

 ## Project Structure